dnicolaev/Apprenticeship_Competencies/README.md

 - [x] Understands how the browser handles conflicting styles
 - [x] Understands how the DOM is laid out and is structured
 - [x] Understands the difference between content & styling
-- [x] Understands that different browsers render and interpret things slightly differently and the need to test on commonly used platforms - - *Summerize and example*
+- [x] Understands that different browsers render and interpret things slightly differently and the need to test on commonly used platforms

 ##### Bootstrap
 *Demonstrated proficiency here: https://codepen.io/dnicolaev/full/bvbRjB